-From the cluster dashboard, use the Admin options to view information about Managing Stack and Versions, Service Accounts, and to Enable Kerberos security.
+From the cluster dashboard, use the Admin options to view information about Stack and Versions, Service Accounts, and to Enable Kerberos security.

-For more information about administering your Ambari Server, see the Ambari Administration Guide.
+For more information about administering your Ambari Server, see Hortonworks Data Platform Apache Ambari Administration.

-1. Managing Stack and Versions
+1. Stack and Versions

-The Stack section includes information about the Services installed and available in the cluster Stack.
+The Stack tab includes information about the Services installed and available in the cluster Stack.
 Browse the list of Services and click Add Service to start the wizard to install Services into your cluster.